 After the final disposition of this Action, as defined in paragraph 4, within 60 days of a written request by the Designating Party, each Receiving Party must return all Protected Material to the Producing Party or destroy such material.
 As used in this subdivision, "all Protected Material" includes all copies, abstracts, compilations, summaries, and any other format reproducing or capturing any of the Protected Material.
-Whether the Protected Material is returned or destroyed, the Receiving Party must submit a written certification to the Producing Party (and, if not the same person or entity, to the Designating Party) by the 60 day deadline that (1) identifies (by category, where appropriate) all the Protected Material that was returned or destroyed and (2)affirms that the Receiving Party has not retained any copies, abstracts, compilations, summaries or any other format reproducing or capturing any of the Protected Material.
+Whether the Protected Material is returned or destroyed, the Receiving Party must submit a written certification to the Producing Party (and, if not the same person or entity, to the Designating Party) by the 60 day deadline that (1) identifies (by category, where appropriate) all the Protected Material that was returned or destroyed and (2) affirms that the Receiving Party has not retained any copies, abstracts, compilations, summaries or any other format reproducing or capturing any of the Protected Material.
 Notwithstanding this provision, Counsel are entitled to retain an archival copy of all pleadings, motion papers, trial, deposition, and hearing transcripts, legal memoranda, correspondence, deposition and trial exhibits, expert reports, attorney work product, and consultant and expert work product, even if such materials contain Protected Material.
 Any such archival copies that contain or constitute Protected Material remain subject to this Protective Order as set forth in Section 4 (DURATION).

-14. Any violation of this Order may be punished by any and all appropriate measures including, without limitation, contempt proceedings and/or monetary sanctions.
+1 14.
+Any willful violation of this Order may be punished by civil or criminal

+2 contempt proceedings, financial or evidentiary sanctions, reference to disciplinary

+3 authorities, or other appropriate action at the discretion of the Court.

+4

-IT IS SO STIPULATED, THROUGH COUNSEL OF RECORD.
+5 IT IS SO STIPULATED, THROUGH COUNSEL OF RECORD.

-DATED
+6

+7 DATED:

-Attorneys for Plaintiff
+8 Attorneys for Plaintiff

+9

-DATED:
+10 DATED:

-Attorneys for Defendant
+11 Attorneys for Defendant

+12

-FOR GOOD CAUSE SHOWN, IT IS SO ORDERED.
+13 FOR GOOD CAUSE SHOWN, IT IS SO ORDERED.

+14

+15

-DATED:
+16 DATED:

-[Name of Judge] United States District/Magistrate Judge
+17 HON.
+MARGO A. ROCCONI United States Magistrate Judge

+18

+19

+20

+21

+22

+23

+24

+25

+26

+27

+28